4th Armored Division (United States): Battle of the Bulge

 The 4th AD's second commander, Major General John Shirley Wood, (known as "P" Wood to his contemporaries, the "P" standing for "Professor", and "Tiger Jack" to his men) who took over the division officially on 18 June 1942, trained the 4th Armored Division for two years before he personally led it into combat in France, on 28 July 1944, and was awarded the Distinguished Service Cross.
 On 1 August, Gen. George Patton's U.S. Third Army became operational and the 4th AD became the spearhead of the Third Army.
 The British military armor theorist and historian, Capt.
 Basil Henry Liddell Hart, once referred to General Wood as "the Rommel of the American armored forces."
 Like Rommel, Wood commanded from the front, and preferred staying on the offensive, using speed and envelopment tactics to confuse the enemy.
 General Wood often utilized a light Piper Cub liaison aircraft flown by his personal pilot, Maj.
 Charles "Bazooka Charlie" Carpenter, to keep up with his rapidly moving division, sometimes personally carrying corps orders from headquarters directly to his advancing armored columns.

 On 3 December 1944, General Wood was relieved as division commander.
-The division was then led by Major General Hugh Gaffey through the Battle of the Bulge until March 23, when Brigadier General William M. Hoge was awarded command.
+The division was then led by Major General Hugh Gaffey through the Battle of the Bulge until March 23, when Brigadier General William M. Hoge (later Major General) was awarded command.
 Major General Fay B. Prickett commanded during the occupation period.
 Major General Archibald R. Kennedy commanded the division after the war.

 Among the most famous members of the 4th AD during World War II was Creighton Abrams, who commanded the 37th Tank Battalion.
 Abrams later rose to command all U.S. forces in South Vietnam during the Vietnam War and served as Army Chief of Staff in the 1970s.
 The M-1 tank is named after him.
 Abrams' friend, Harold Cohen, commanded the 10th Armored Infantry Battalion and fought in concert with Abrams' tanks.

+Division organization

+Initial division organization

+When the 4th Armored Division was formed on 15 April 1941 it was composed of the following units: